David Gray: Struggling Hibernian back head coach despite poor start to Scottish Premiership season

 Hibernian's under-fire head coach David Gray has received the backing of the club's board.

-Ex-captain Gray watched Hibs lose 2-1 at home to St Mirren on Saturday, which extended their poor form to one victory from their 12 league matches this season.
+The 36-year-old former club captain watched his side lose 2-1 at home to St Mirren on Saturday, which extended their poor form to one victory from 12 Scottish Premiership matches this season.

 "We are disappointed with the poor start to our current season like all Hibernian FC supporters," a statement from the Hibs board of directors on Monday night read.